Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 ```
 `iterations` will hold how many times we've run through our steps, we'll use this to enforce our hard limit, `distanceShift` will be used to hold the change between the newly calculated set of *k*-clusters `newClusters` and the previous one.

-I'm going to use a `do`/`while` loop here to  call our `calcNewClusters` function, calculate our `distanceShift`, and replace or current set of *k*-clusters with the newly generated one.
+I'm going to use a `do`/`while` loop here to call our `calcNewClusters` function, calculate our `distanceShift`, and replace our current set of *k*-clusters with the newly generated one.

 ```js
 do {